-A small picturesque village located four miles west of Bangor, between the city and the village of Crawfordsburn, known for it's beautiful sandy beach.
+A small picturesque village located four miles west of the City of Bangor, between Holywood and the city, and situated before the leafy village of Crawfordsburn, known for it's beautiful sandy beach.

 Founded by the Dufferin's